MicrosoftDocs/fabric-docs/docs/cicd/variable-library/get-started-variable-libraries.md

 1. Select a type from the drop-down list
 1. Enter default value set of the defined type
 1. Add one or more alternative value sets (optional)
-1. Add a note explaining what the variable is for or how it’s used (optional)
+1. Add a note explaining what the variable is for or how to use it (optional)

 :::image type="content" source="./media/get-started-with-variable-libraries/add-variable.png" alt-text="Screenshot of a Variable library.
 On top, there's a button that says add variable.":::